 A bulb stands for a tip or additional information.

-It is strongly recommended that you follow the steps in the order presented.
+It is highly recommended that you follow the steps in the order presented.

 The instructions are divided into the following main sections: